iota-community/IOTA-eXperience-Team/community/support_the_vision.md

 Sign up to Reddit: https://www.reddit.com/register/ or connect using your Google Account

-Join the IOTA subreddit https://www.reddit.com/r/Iota/ and upvote or comment on the posted information.
+Join the IOTA subreddit https://www.reddit.com/r/Iota/ and engage with the community there.

  ![image-20210115164131145](/community/images/image-20210115164131145.png)